The ISM Board of Trustees has adopted the following policies and processes for resolving complaints and disputes.

-The governing board of the Monterey Peninsula Unified School District agrees to refer all complaints regarding the school's operations to the ISM Director for resolution in accordance with the Charter School's adopted policies.
+The governing board of the Monterey Peninsula Unified School District agrees to refer all complaints regarding the school's operations to the ISM Head of School for resolution in accordance with the Charter School's adopted policies.
 Parents, students, board members, volunteers, and staff at the Charter School will be provided with a copy of ISM’s policies and dispute resolution process and will agree to work within it.
 In the event that ISM’s adopted policies and processes fail to resolve the dispute, the District governing board agrees not to intervene in the dispute without the consent of the Charter School’s governing board unless the matter directly relates to one of the reasons specified in law for which a charter may be revoked.

 Any individual, public agency, or organization may file a written complaint of alleged noncompliance by ISM.
 ISM provides a Uniform Complaint Form for the filing of complaints, and all complainants must use that form.
 The ISM staff will assist any complainant unable to put a complaint in writing or complete the form due to conditions such as disability or illiteracy.

 California Education Code (EC) § 47605(d)(4)) states the following: